Internals

 Sensors

 Sensors are classes that read value from some real-world source and provide them to the rest of the system.
-Building on the concepts described above, a Sensor subclass is a ValueProducer of a certain type, a Configurable, and a Startable (even though the default start() method does nothing and is usually not overridden).
-In other words, it is something that you can attach Observables or Consumers to, which can store and retrieve its own configuration (and can be configured via the web interface), and can define its own startup routine.
+Building on the concepts described above, a Sensor subclass is a ValueProducer of a certain type and a SensorConfig.
+In other words, it is something that you can attach Observables or Consumers to, which can store and retrieve its own configuration (and can be configured via the web interface).
+(Startable still exists as a backward-compatibility stub but is no longer part of the primary inheritance chain.)

-Like ValueProducers, all Sensors inherit from the SensorT<T> template class, and there are pre-specialized classes for convenience: FloatSensor, IntSensor, BoolSensor, and StringSensor.
+Like ValueProducers, all Sensors inherit from the Sensor<T> template class, and there are pre-specialized classes for convenience: FloatSensor, IntSensor, BoolSensor, and StringSensor.

 When creating new sensor classes, inheriting from Sensor requires writing quite a bit of boilerplate that may not be very relevant for simple sensor classes.
 If you are creating a new sensor that simply reads a value using an external library at given time intervals, you can use the RepeatSensor class instead.